This post was updated in April 2025

 La Pedrera Essential

-This informative audio-guided tour includes all the important and impressive locations of the building: courtyards, tenant’s apartment, whale attic and warrior roof terrace.
-In all honesty, there is a wealth of things to see in this visit.
+This informative audio-guided tour includes all the important and impressive locations of the building: courtyards, tenants’ apartment, whale attic and warrior roof terrace.
+In all honesty, there is a wealth of things to see on this visit.

 Casa Batlló General visit: BLUE TICKET

-This audio-guided tour includes all the main areas of the building: entrance, apartment, interior & exterior patios, attic and roof terrace.
-A new addition is to go down a back stairway decorated by the architect Kengo Kuma.
-An installation of tactile aluminian chains surrounds you until you reach the 360-degree experience Gaudi cube located in the basement.
+This audio-guided tour includes all the main areas of the building EXCEPT the roof terrace: entrance, apartment, interior & exterior patios and attic.
+A new addition is to go down a back stairway, decorated by the architect Kengo Kuma.
+An installation of tactile aluminium chains surrounds you until you reach the 360-degree experience Gaudí cube located in the basement.

 Price: €25 to €35 (discounts available for seniors, children, students, etc. Free for children under 12).